Petitions guidance FAQs

 Where can I view recent or upcoming petitions?

 Details of previous and upcoming meetings of the Scrutiny and Petitions Committee can be found online.

 What issues should a petition be about?

-The Committee will consider petitions that relate to matters within the responsibility of Scottish Borders Council or to the general well-being of the residents of the Scottish Borders.
+The Committee will consider petitions that relate to matters within our responsibility or to the general wellbeing of the residents of the Scottish Borders.
 Petitioners should be able to show that there is a public interest in the issue they are raising.

 How do I submit a petition?

 You should put forward your petition on the standard form which is available to download to print off, complete and posted to the Clerk.
 You can also contact the Clerk directly to request a form.

 What must the petition include?

 The petition should be titled and include a clear statement (no more than 250 words) which covers the main issue.
 Any further information, for example, about measures already taken or approaches made to other bodies, should be included but limited to no more than four sides of A4 paper.

 The form should include the name, contact details and signature of the principal petitioner who must be on the Register of Electors for our area.
 It should also be accompanied by at least 10 signatures in total, from persons aged 16 years and over, who are resident in the Scottish Borders.
 These signatures must be from a minimum of three separate addresses.